We’ve heard it all

 With these thoughts in mind, PerfectBee does not recommend starting beekeeping with Flow Hive alone.
 Doing so will isolate you from interesting and essential lessons you need to learn early in your beekeeping days, beyond the brood box.
 There is also considerable education value in the act of harvesting honey, which is “hidden” when one merely turns a key.

-To be an effective and educated beekeeper, you need to be learning from your bees constantly.
+To be an effective and educated beekeeper, you need learn from your bees on an ongoing basis.
 That means gaining knowledge from each and every inspection.
 The time when you start out is not the best time to create a technological barrier to that knowledge.

-We also don't totally dismiss the Flow Hive.
-If you are really set on looking into this and your pockets are deep enough, the availability of the Flow Super, installable in a regular Langstroth box (with modification), gives you a way to check it out without compromising your whole beekeeping education up front.
+We also don’t totally dismiss the Flow Hive.
+If you are really set on looking into this and your pockets are deep enough, the availability of the Flow Super, installable in a regular Langstroth box, gives you a way to check it out without compromising your whole beekeeping education up front.

-A Classic 3 Flow Frame, for example, allows you to replace some - but not all - of the frames in a traditional Langstroth, albeit with some modification to the box being necessary.
-For those with deep pockets and a real curiosity about Flow Hive, this might be a reasonable small step that balances the attraction of "turn-a-key" honey with the need to understand what is happening in each box.
+A Classic 3 Flow Frame, for example, allows you to replace some – but not all – of the frames in a traditional Langstroth, albeit with some modification to the box being necessary.
+For those with deep pockets and a real curiosity about Flow Hive, this might be a reasonable small step, balancing the attraction of “turn-a-key” honey with the need to understand what is happening in each box.

 And if quick honey is all important to you – just drop by the supermarket.